aucchen/dendrynexus/README.md

 Including javascript in `on-arrival`: `{!
 Q['var1'] = Math.cos(Math.PI/4); !}`

 Including javascript in `view-if`: `{! return ((Q['a'] || 0)===(Q['b'] || 0)); !}`

+## Debugging

+In the browser, the state is stored as `dendryUI.dendryEngine.state`.
+Qualities are at `dendryUI.dendryEngine.state.qualities`.